 Similar service includes the General Mobile Radio Service (GMRS).

-BackgroundThe Citizens Band (CB) Service dates back to the 1940s when the FCC established the service for short-distance communications by individuals and businesses.
-Over the years, changes occurred to the service such as adding additional channels and “classes” of services, however, the general use of the service remains the same.
-The interest in CB radios peaked in the 1970s and up until 1983 the FCC required an individual license to operate a CB device.
+BackgroundThe CB Service provides a service for short-distance communications by individuals and businesses.
+Over the years, changes occurred to the service such as adding additional channels; however, the purpose of the service has remained the same.

 The FCC service rules for the Citizens Band (CB) Service are located in 47 C.F.R.
-Part 95.
+Part 95 Subpart D.

 1) 26.965 2) 26.975